This is National Non-Smoking Week in Canada and PublicHealth officials are urging Canadians to put the butt out for good.

 Skinner said Pictou County residents who want to quit smoking have several resources available to help them beat the habit through addiction services.

-Skinner said a cigarette contains more than 700 chemicals, many of them poisonous, hundreds toxic and at least 70 cause cancer.
-She said cigarette smoking is associated with at least 14 types of cancer and about half of kidney and bladder cancers are caused by smoking.
+Skinner said a cigarette contains more than 700 chemicals, many of which are poisonous, hundreds are toxic and at least 70 cause cancer.
+She said cigarette smoking is associate with at least 14 types of cancer and about half of kidney and bladder cancers are caused by smoking.

-“It also causes cardiovascular disease, heart disease and stroke.
+“It also causes cardiovascular disease, heart diseases and stroke.
 It can lead to diabetes.
 It’s associated with higher levels of cholesterol.
-It’s certainly well known that it causes chronic obstructive pulmonary disease, for example, emphysema, chronic bronchitis and other breathing disorders,” she said.
+It’s certainly well known that it causes chronic obstructive lung pulmonary disease, for example, emphysema, chronic bronchitis and other breathing disorders,” she said.

 “What a lot of folks might not be aware of is there are a number of really serious reproductive and developmental effects of smoking.
 It can affect male fertility and anomalies in their offspring such as cleft palate.
 For the females, it’s linked to placenta problems that can lead to miscarriage, premature delivery, low birth rates and so on.”

-“When we’re talking about second-hand smoke, it is known to cause lung cancer and nasal and sinus cancer.
+“When we’re talking about second hand smoke, it is known to cause lung cancer and nasal and sinus cancer.
 There’s strong evidence that it increases your risk of breast cancer,” she said.
-“Third-hand smoke is the residual effect of smoke, what sits in fine particles on surfaces and dust in clothing, furniture, walls, carpets, cars.”
+“Third hand smoke is a little bit newer to people and its starting to gain more attention.
+It is the residual effect of smoke, what sits in fine particles on surfaces and dust in clothing, furniture, walls, carpets, cars.

-Skinner said third-hand smoke is especially harmful to children, who spend more time on carpets and putting their hands and objects in their mouths.
+Skinner said third hand smoke is especially harmful to children, who spend more time on carpets and putting their hands and objects in their mouths.
+She said it also effects children more than adults because they breathe in and out more and weigh less than adults.